 “This story didn’t surprise me.
 That’s just how my mum is.
 She was only getting French television channels in my flat that evening, she couldn’t watch the game.
 She was desperate to, so she went to a bar.
 I think every mother understands that: it was a final, my first final as a first-team regular, so she had no choice – she wanted to watch it whatever it took.
 The people in the pub were very friendly.
 They made extra room for her, even though the bar was actually full.
 She didn’t say my name at first because she would never exploit the fact that she’s my mother.
 For her, it was just about watching this game.
 She brought luck: we won and I scored a goal.”

 You inherited your pace from your father.
 Is it true that you raced against him as a child?

 “Yes, and when I was 13 or 14, I was suddenly faster than him and then he suddenly didn’t want to compete against me anymore.
-My family has helped me on my journey a lot.
-My dad always drove me to training after work.
-That was about 70 kilometers around the city from Moissy – anyone who knows the traffic in Paris knows how long that takes.”
+My family have helped me on my journey a lot.
+My dad always drove me to training after his work.
+That was about 70 kilometres around the city from Moissy – anyone who knows the traffic in Paris knows how long that takes.”

 How do you like the nickname ‘rocket’?